 How Pallet Receiving Automation Works

 During the automated receiving process, the system automatically detects when a driver is about to pick up a pallet.
-The front face of the pallet is scanned automatically, and then as the driver starts to drive through the “gate”, the sensors automatically detect the presence of the pallet and MHE and then proceeds to scan the entire pallet in 3D as well as each of the visible faces.
-Vimaan’s proprietary Computer Vision and Machine Learning backend software collates all the data collected from the forklift and gate sensors and cameras to extract label information, dimensions, damage, or other anomalies.
+The front face of the pallet is scanned automatically, and then as the driver starts to drive through the “gate”, the sensors automatically detect the presence of the pallet and MHE and then scan each of the visible faces as well as the entire pallet in 3D.
+Vimaan’s proprietary Computer Vision and Machine Learning backend software then collates all the data collected from the forklift and gate sensors and cameras to extract label information, dimensions, damage, or other anomalies.

 It is important to note that NO change to the normal workflow is required.
 If receiving is done on an MHE, the driver simply picks up the pallet and drives through the gate.
 If receiving is done with electronic pallet jacks, the associate simply picks up the pallet and walks through the gate.

 This enables significant cost savings through lower labor requirements, while making the process of pallet receiving faster with higher quality results.
 Using Vimaan’s solutions, process times can improve from ONE pallet every THREE minutes (or longer) to THREE pallets (or more) every minute!
 This includes the automation of 5-sided pallet scanning, 1D/2D barcode reading, label text reading, damage detection, dimensioning, WMS (Warehouse Management System) validation, and image capture and archiving.
 See the applications below on more details on how Vimaan improves the process of inbound pallet receiving.